 Back story to the show “Gilmore Girls” if you didn’t see it:

-Lorelai has a daughter when she’s 16.
-A year later, she leaves her parents’ upper-class home in a mid-sized city and goes half an hour away to a small hotel in a small town, where she gets a job as a maid and the owner lets them live in the gardener’s shed.
-After 15 years, she’s running the inn and the show begins, with the daughter, Rory, the same age as Lorelai had been when she fell pregnant.
-The show follows them over seven years, and a mini-season of four episodes is then set nine years later.
+Teenage Lorelai has a baby.
+A year later, she leaves her upper-class home and goes half an hour away to a small hotel in a small town, where she gets a job as a maid and lives in the garden shed.
+After 15 years, she’s running the hotel and her daughter, Rory, is same age as Lorelai was then.
+The show follows them over seven years, plus a mini-season set nine years later.
 Throughout, Lorelai’s “best friends” relationship with Rory is set up as the ideal, and the inverse of her own relationship with her mother Emily, who’s shown to be insensitive, snobbish and cold.

-Emily and Richard weren’t perfect parents, but it doesn’t follow that Lorelai, by being diametrically opposite, was the best parent.
-Raising Rory, Lorelai recreated all the same problems.
+Emily and Richard weren’t perfect parents, but by raising Rory in the opposite way, Lorelai recreated all the same problems.

 They both had great educational opportunities.
-Both trade on their “quirky” personalities, but these mainly appear in their ability to be preturnaturally long-winded, and to inconvenience their loved ones with their impractical whims.
-Both might have undiagnosed eating disorders, as they constantly binge on crap and never do exercise, but never carry a spare ounce.
-Both find implausible, weird ways to hurt their parents.
-One cuts them out of her life at 17 (without an emancipation).
-The other writes a tell-all about her dysfunctional family (without an agent, a contract or connections and slim apparent talent).
-Both fall for a rich and charming, but equally self-involved and fundamentally morally bankrupt sandy-haired guy and accidentally get pregnant.
+Both trade on their “quirky” personalities, but mostly they’re just long-winded and impractical.
+Both might have undiagnosed eating disorders (they’re both thin but constantly binge and never exercise).
+Both find very weird (and implausible) ways to hurt their parents.
+One cuts them out of her life (at 17).
+The other writes a family tell-all (without an agent, a contract, connections, or much apparent talent).
+Both accidentally get pregnant by a rich, charming, self-involved, morally bankrupt sandy-haired guy.

-But Lorelai at least worked her ass off to build a career and buy a home.
+But Lorelai at least worked her ass off.
 Her daughter, taught to believe that she was exceptional, squandered opportunities for success.
-(You worked on the Obama campaign and… got ZERO connections?
-You lucked into one byline… and got mad because that didn’t turn into a career?
-You had a $250K trust fund and apparently spent it on… dirty weekends in Paris?)
+(She worked on the Obama campaign and… made ZERO connections?
+She got a good byline… and got mad because that didn’t turn into a career?
+She had a $250K trust fund and spent it on… dirty weekends in Paris?)